 After my Short Course Blitz on the Northern California coast on Saturday, I continued my long trek back home.
 I stayed the night in Livermore and opted for geographically convenient options on Sunday instead of anything fancy.

 If parts of the Midwest are considered “fly-over states,” then there are many places in California’s Central Valley that you can consider “drive-thru towns.”
 I’ve driven up and down this state so many times, more often than not along the I-5, so I know all the little roadside places to stop for gas, food and lodging.
-There isn’t much golf along this stretch, but if you veer off on the I-580 toward the Bay Area, you’ll drive right by this next course…
+There isn’t much golf along this stretch, but if you veer off on the I-580 to or from the East Bay Area, you’ll drive right by this next course…

 Tracy Golf & Country Club • Tracy, CA • 12/27/15

 It seemed like the time to finally knock this course off the list, so I booked an 8:00 tee time.
 Unfortunately, temperatures in this area dipped into the 20s overnight, so I expected there would be a frost delay.
 There was, but they told me it was actually their first one of the year at this course.
 The price was $35 to walk.
 Around 8:15, they sent me out second by myself behind a threesome in carts.
 Right after I hit my ball onto the first green, they called everyone back in for a second frost delay.
 Things weren’t quite ready yet.

 Around 8:40, they set us off again, restarting that threesome on the third hole and putting another group of members off behind them.
 I was returned to the first green to resume where I left off.
 By the time I reached that second hole, though, I had already caught up to that in-between group.
 It was a freaking sixsome!
 I’m not sure why anyone thought that was a good idea, but I ended up playing through them on the next hole anyway.
 Otherwise, the staff was fantastic here.
 After that, I only had to wait on that group ahead a few times and I finished in a nice quick overall walking pace.